threewebcode/W3/koc/unipass.md

 5. Validating ID tokens: The contract includes a function to validate ID tokens.
 It verifies the signature of the ID token using the corresponding public key and checks the validity of the timestamp, issuer, audience, and other parameters.

+### Solidity Contracts

+It contains various functions for reading and manipulating byte arrays.
+The library is used to handle byte array operations efficiently in smart contracts.

+In Solidity, the using keyword is used to bring the functions of a library into the scope of a contract.
+It allows you to access and use the functions of a library directly without having to explicitly call the library name.

+The using keyword is followed by the name of the library and the for keyword, and it is typically used inside a contract definition.
+In Solidity, the error grammar is a syntax that allows you to define custom error types.
+The error grammar was introduced in Solidity version 0.8.0 and provides a structured way to define and handle errors in contracts.